robbintt/pylanthia/README.md

 - Lich commands seem to be run by using an escape, e.g. `\;rocks`, `\;killall`.
 - I don't remember this, so need to check game logs and pylanthia regex...

+- There was some lich first time setup that might require automation each time the docker image is created.
+Hopefully idempotent.

 ### Using Python 3 with virtualenv